BMW Recalls 2017

 - 335d from 2009-2011

-Some vehicles are affected by both recalls.
+Some vehicles are affected by both BMW recalls.
 The dealers have stated that they will be replacing the heater, the wires, and the connectors on the affected vehicles.
 This recall is totaling about 1.4 million vehicles on the road.
-In May, ABC-owned stations began conducting an investigation which lead them to find more than 40 cases of BMWs that were parked and had their car catch on fire when it was not in use.
+In May, ABC-owned stations began conducting an investigation which leads them to find more than 40 cases of BMWs that were parked and had their car catch on fire when it was not in use.
 Some of those cars were turned off for hours, some of them for days.
 One man, Bill Macko, lost his car and his home when his vehicle caught fire inside of his garage.
 Replacement parts will begin on December 18th.

-Please Take Precaution
+Please Take Precaution!

 We urge you to take precautions until the parts can be replaced.
 Do not park your vehicle in your garage or too close to your home at night or during the day, as one woman had her BMW spontaneously catch fire in the middle of the day, in her driveway.
 Find out if your car has been affected and contact your local dealership to see what can be done now and to put your name on the list for replacement parts.
+Failure to do so can result in severe injuries to ones self or others.
+Vehicle recalls, especially in regards to safety, should be acknowledged and rectified as quickly as possible.
+The quicker these issues are addressed the safer everybody on the road is.
+Always, stay cautious, stay aware, and stay informed on the current news regarding your vehicle.